Mqtth3w/pixel-level-segmentation-in-pets-unipr/README.md

 | | - | - | - | - | |

 > [!NOTE]
-> These model were trained with A100 40GB GPU and data shuffle, so if you train them again you may obtain different results also depending on your hardware.
+> These models were trained with A100 40GB GPU and data shuffle, so if you train them again you may obtain different results also depending on your hardware.
 > Of course there may be a better hyper-parameters configuration, this is not necessarily the best.